Posted on: 13 April 2017

 Such benefits contribute to undermining state security, stability and social and economic development, which in turn may create or maintain the conditions for organised criminal groups to flourish.
 On the other side, organised crime groups may employ terrorist tactics, including the strategic use of violence, to enable their objectives.

-In designing an appropriate policy response, there is value to recognising that there is a strategic distinction to be made between those situations where causal and enabling conditions for organised crime and/or violent extremism converge and where monitoring and preventive action is possible, versus those situations where the relationship is already in place, and where situation specific approaches are required.
+In designing an appropriate policy response, there is value to recognising that there is a strategic distinction to be made between those situations where casual and enabling conditions for organised crime and/or violent extremism converge and where monitoring and preventive action is possible, versus those situations where the relationship is already in place, and where situation specific approaches are required.

-The attached report explores three case studies of Somalia, the Af-Pak region and Turkey, as well as the situation within Europe itself, to provide an analytical framework for understanding the OC-CT Nexus at three levels: marco, meso and micro, and the subsequent implications for programming.
+The attached report explores three case studies of Somalia, the Af-Pak region and Turkey, as well as the situation within Europe itself, to provide an analytical framework for understanding the OC-CT Nexus at three levels: macro, meso and micro, and the subsequent implications for programming.

 This report was written by Tuesday Reitano, Deputy Director, Global Initiative against Transnational Organised Crime (Geneva), Colin Clarke, Associate Fellow, International Centre for Counter Terrorism – The Hague (ICCT) and Laura Adal, Senior Research Analyst, Global Initiative against Transnational Organised Crime.
 Both entities are members of the EU funded CT-MORSE Consortium (http://www.ct-morse.eu/).